ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/wireless.md

 **Client IP** is the IP address of the wireless host, such as a PC, tablet, phone, or a wireless device.

-**In/Out/Bidir bps** is the wireless traffic rate for particular client in bits per second for inbound/outbound directions or combined for both directions.
+**In/Out/Bidir bps** is the wireless traffic rate for a particular client in bits per second for inbound/outbound directions or combined for both directions.

 **In/Out/Bidir pps** is the wireless traffic rate for a client in packets per second for inbound and outbound directions or combined